-5.1.
-Designated Safeguarding Lead (DSL) - This is the lead person with overall responsibility for safeguarding and child protection within each academy school of The New Guild Trust.
-The DSL's responsibilities are described in Appendix 1.
+- 5.1.
+Designated Safeguarding Lead (DSL) This is the lead person with overall responsibility for safeguarding and child protection within each academy school of The New Guild Trust.
+The DSL's responsibilities are described in Appendix 1. - 5.2.

-- 5.2.
 The DSL is on each individual academy school's leadership team and their role as DSL is explicit in their job description.
-This person has the appropriate authority and is given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings and/or to support other staff to do so; and to contribute to the assessment of children. - 5.3.
+This person has the appropriate authority and is given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings and/or to support other staff to do so; and to contribute to the assessment of children.

+- 5.3.
 During emergency school opening arrangements (e.g. Covid-19) and during all holiday and wrap around care provision there is an identified DSL or Deputy DSL on duty rota.
 This maybe a DSL/ Deputy DSL from any of the Trusts individual academy school's leadership team.
-The DSL on duty will be known to all members of staff. - 5.4.
-Deputy Designated Safeguarding Leads We have two Deputy DSLs in each academy school of The New Guild Trust to ensure there is appropriate cover for the above role at all times. - 5.5.
-Early Help Champion Each academy school's Early Help Champion is responsible for leading on, and supporting other staff to lead on, early help assessments and early help plans for children and their families requiring help and support that does not meet the threshold for involvement with Children's Social Care. - 5.6.
-Safeguarding Governor We have nominated governors on Local Community Governing bodies for The New Guild Trust responsible for safeguarding who will champion good practice, liaise with the Head Teacher to provide support and challenge, ensure that safeguarding arrangements are audited and quality assured, and to provide information regarding safeguarding to the Trust Board. - 5.7.
+The DSL on duty will be known by all members staff. - 5.4.
+The DSL should help promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues that children (including those with a social worker) are experiencing, or have experienced, with teacher and other staff. - 5.5.
+Deputy Designated Safeguarding Leads We have two Deputy DSLs in each academy school of The New Guild Trust to ensure there is appropriate cover for the above role at all times. - 5.6.
+Early Help Champion Each academy school's Early Help Champion is responsible for leading on, and supporting other staff to lead on, early help assessments and early help plans for children and their families requiring help and support that does not meet the threshold for involvement with Children's Social Care. - 5.7.
+Safeguarding Governor We have nominated governors on Local Community Governing bodies for The New Guild Trust responsible for safeguarding who will champion good practice, liaise with the Head Teacher to provide support and challenge, ensure that safeguarding arrangements are audited and quality assured, and to provide information regarding safeguarding to the Trust Board. - 5.8.
 Senior Manager for Dealing with Allegations The Head Teacher is responsible for dealing with allegations of abuse made against school staff.
 The Manager for dealing with allegations against the Head Teacher is the Trust members/Chair of Local Community Governors.
-The procedure for managing allegations is detailed in Appendix 14. - 5.8.
-Executive/Head Teacher/Head of School will ensure that the policies and procedures adopted by the Trust Board/Local Governing Body are fully implemented and that sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.9.
-The Trust Board/Local Community Governing Body are collectively responsible for ensuring that safeguarding arrangements are fully embedded within The New Guild Trust's ethos and reflected in day-to-day practice. - 5.10.
+The procedure for managing allegations is detailed in Appendix 14. - 5.9.
+Executive/Head Teacher/Head of School will ensure that the policies and procedures adopted by the Trust Board/Local Governing Body are fully implemented and that sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.10.
+The Trust Board/Local Community Governing Body are collectively responsible for ensuring that safeguarding arrangements are fully embedded within The New Guild Trust's ethos and reflected in day-to-day practice. - 5.11.
 All staff members, Trust Board, Local Community governors, volunteers and external providers understand their responsibility to safeguard and protect children; know how to recognise signs and symptoms of abuse and neglect, how to respond to pupils who disclose, and what to do if they are concerned about a child.